iterorganization/Waveform-Editor/docs/source/training/training.rst

    .. md-tab-item:: Exercise

       Open the tab ``Plasma Shape Editor`` in the Waveform Editor GUI.
-      You should see an empty plotting window on your left, and an options panels on your right.
+      You should see an empty plotting window on your left, and an options panel on your right.
       NICE requires configuration to be set.

       1. Set the executable paths for the NICE inverse and direct mode.
 These should point